Shams al-Muluk Duqaq: Reign

 Duqaq was a son of the Seljuq ruler of Syria, Tutush I, and Safwat al-Mulk Khatun.
 He was the brother of Ridwan.
 When their father died in 1095, Ridwan claimed Syria for himself, and Duqaq initially inherited territory in the Jezirah and lived with his brother in Aleppo.
 However, he soon rebelled and seized control of Damascus, throwing Syria into near anarchy and civil war.
 Duqaq had the support of Yaghi-Siyan of Antioch, who had no quarrel with Ridwan but disliked his atabeg Janah ad-Dawla; joining Yaghi-Siyan and Duqaq was Ilghazi, governor of Jerusalem.
 Ridwan allied with Ilghazi's brother Sökmen of Artukids.

-Radwan attacked Yaghi-Siyan, and when Duqaq and Ilghazi came to assist him, Ridwan besieged Damascus as well.
+Ridwan attacked Yaghi-Siyan, and when Duqaq and Ilghazi came to assist him, Ridwan besieged Damascus as well.
 However, Ridwan soon quarrelled with Janah ad-Dawla, who captured Homs from him, and with his atabeg out of the alliance, Yaghi-Siyan was much more willing to assist him.
 This new alliance was sealed with a marriage between Ridwan and Yaghi-Siyan's daughter.
 The two were about to attack Shaizar when they heard of the arrival of the First Crusade; all the various alliances were disbanded and everyone returned to their own cities, though if any of the alliances had remained intact, or they had all worked together, they would likely have been able to prevent the success of the crusade.